 The Constitution’s guarantee that no one can “be deprived of life, liberty or property” deliberately echoes the Declaration of Independence’s proclamation that “all” are “endowed by their Creator” with the inalienable right to life.
 Accordingly, we assert the sanctity of human life and affirm that the unborn child has a fundamental right to life which cannot be infringed.
 We support a human life amendment to the Constitution and legislation to make clear that the Fourteenth Amendment’s protections apply to children before birth.

 3. It creates a dangerous leadership vacuum in the American public square.
 Great principles generate great goals, great leaders, and great movements.
 The modern civil rights movement had all three and triumphed.
 The pro-life movement is a great movement with a great goal.
 But for the moment it has no leader.
-President Trump and the GOP elite, with some noble exceptions, have vacated the public square and surrendered the field of battle to the Democrat death cult.
-Unless God grants us a new leader, a renewed GOP, or a new pro-life party, their hordes will swiftly overspread the land.
+President Trump and the GOP elite, with some noble exceptions, have vacated the public square and surrendered the field of battle on this issue to the Democrat death cult.
+Unless God grants us a new leader, a renewed GOP, or a new pro-life party, their hordes will continue to swiftly overspread the land.

 How then shall we prevent the suicide of the GOP?